babafun/BlueberryProject/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).
+By contributing, you agree that your contributions will be licensed under this project (of course, you will be credited).

 Thank you for your contributions!